AIDC F-CK-1 Ching-kuo: F-CK-1 C/D Hsiang Sheng

-In 2001, it was reported that development of a new "stealth" variant with more powerful engines and improved fire-control system would commence that year.
+In 2001, it was reported that development of a stealth variant with more powerful engines and improved fire-control system would commence that year.
 In a 2006 interview with Jane's Defence Weekly, former AIDC Chairman Sun Tao-Yu said that two new prototypes had been manufactured.
 The upgrade would allow the IDF to carry an additional 771 kg of fuel.
 In addition, it includes an improved avionics suite, retrofitted electronic warfare capabilities, and new weapons systems.
-The landing gear has been strengthened to accommodate the additional payload and fuel, but the plan for a dielectric radar-absorbing "stealth" fuselage was dropped due to concerns over weight.
+The landing gear has been strengthened to accommodate the additional payload and fuel, but the plan for a dielectric radar-absorbing "stealth" fuselage was abandoned due to weight concerns.
 The project consists of three phases: